isah-suleiman/gear/README.md

 The company's management seeks to enhance their understanding of sales performance and identify trends within their sales data from 2016 to 2018.
 By delving into various dimensions of sales activity, they aim to extract actionable insights to inform strategic decisions

 -   What is the ideal solution?
-TO create a dashboard that provides insights into sales and profit for across all regions. including their
+To create a dashboard that provides insights into sales and profit for across all regions. including their
 -   Revenue per Year
 -   Revenue per Month
 -   Total Units Sold